 * United Kingdom

-Note: Given Russia's invasion into Ukraine, I regret that I (Roger) cannot accept orders from Russia.
+Note: Given Putin's invasion of Ukraine and the resulting unreliability and increased cost of shipping, I regret that I (Roger) cannot accept orders from Russia or Ukraine.

 * Costa Rica